MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 ## Known Limitations & Future Work

 - **Difference of frames assumes a static background.** Any motion from the body, head, or background will be picked up by the algorithm.
 A fix proposed but not yet implemented: use MediaPipe Holistic to bound the hand regions and black out everything outside that box before differencing.
-- **DTW only tracks joint position, not joint angle** — so it can't distinguish signs that share a position but differ in finger curl/bend.
+- **DTW only tracks joint position, not joint angle**, so it can't distinguish signs that share a position but differ in finger curl/bend.
 - **Dataset is small** (5 classes) relative to the real ESL dictionary (~5,000 signs).
 Results here demonstrate feasibility, not production-readiness.

 ## How to Run